andyw8/rubymotion_app_template/README.md

 * Default values for app version and identifier
 * Placeholders for configuring icons and device families

+## MVC Example

+I have included a simple Model-View-Controller example, highlighting how the controller should act as a mediator, passing any model data into the constructor of the view.
+Views should not direclty access model data.

 ## Usage

 Clone the project: